bitfalls/bitfalls_content/authors/bruno-skvorc/state-channel/en_US/final.md

 ### This sounds cool, how do we help you keep developing it and how do we fund you to build this into a reusable framework for other people to launch games on?

 Glad you asked, deus ex machina reader!
 You can send Eth to `bitfalls.eth` and ping me with the transaction if you'd like a mention on the game's splash screen and a shoutout on the framework's homepage.
+If you'd like to join the effort and help out with developing PoCs, [get in touch](mailto:contact@bitfalls.com).